Video still of Bill Gates taking the ALS #IceBucketChallenge (via YouTube)

-What’s your take on the ALS #IceBucketChallenge?Caroline Avakian, Socialbrite’s Managing Partner, is a global development communications strategist in the New York City area with a focus on strategic communications, innovation, PR, and content marketing.
-Caroline is also the founder of SourceRise, a digital platform connecting journalists to international NGO sources.
+What’s your take on the ALS #IceBucketChallenge?Caroline Avakian, Socialbrite’s Managing Partner, is a global development communications strategist in the New York City area with a focus on strategic communications, technology, and innovation.
 Contact Caroline by email, see her profile page, visit her website, follow her on Twitter and Google Plus or leave a comment.

 This work is licensed under a Creative Commons Attribution 3.0 Unported.